whereby/node-webrtc/docs/build-from-source.md

 ### Linux

-On Linux, we statically link libc++ and libc++abi.
-Also, although we compile WebRTC sources with Clang (downloaded as part of WebRTC's build process), we compile node-webrtc sources with GCC 5.4 or newer.
+On Linux, we dynamically link against the platform's libc and libc++.
+Also, although we compile WebRTC sources with Clang (downloaded as part of WebRTC's build process), we compile node-webrtc sources with the platform's complier

+> **Note**
+> Because of build system weirdness, the `scripts/build-webrtc.sh` script
+> does not fully work when run from cmake.
+Go to
+> `build/external/libwebrtc/build/{Debug,Release}`, add the `depot_tools` to
+> your path, and run `ninja -j 8 webrtc libjingle_peerconnection` manually.
+> sorry idk why this happens, will work on a fix eventually.

 #### armv7l